Understanding Gaussians

 If you’re not intimately familiar with Gaussians, you would be forgiven for thinking of them as one of the most monstrously complicated probability distributions around.
 After all, when we learn about them, pretty much the first thing we see is their probability density function.

-Partly it’s because it has nice properties, but actually another part of the reason is that once you get to know it, it’s not so complicated.
+Partly, we like the Gaussian because it has nice properties, but partly, we like it because once you get to know it, it’s not so complicated.
 You just have to let yourself forget about the complicated formula.
 So we’ll put it out of our minds, and start elsewhere.

 The plan is as follows.
 We will first derive a standard Gaussian.
-Just on distribution, in one dimension.
-Thi makes the formula much simpler.
-From this, we will define a standard multivariate Gaussian is a straightforward way, which doesn’t require us to extend the formula very much.
+Just one distribution, in one dimension.
+This makes the formula much simpler.
+From this, we will define a standard Gaussian in $n$ dimensions, in a straightforward way, which doesn’t require us to extend the formula very much.
 Then, we will use affine transformations—multiplication by a matrix, and addition of a vector—to define a whole family of Gaussians.
-Implicitly, this will lead to the formula we use above, but practically, all we need to understand are the basic transformations of linear algebra.
+Implicitly, this will lead to the formula we use above, but practically, all we need to understand are the basic rules of linear algebra.

 We will use this view to derive a bunch of useful properties about Gaussians, and then finally wrap up by showing that the above formula is indeed correct.